jfrog/partner-integrations/MSTeams/Platform/App/README.md

 * You must be a user with Admin permissions to create the initial notifications for Artifactory and Xray.

 * Your organization must already have setup policies and watches prior to getting Xray notifications in Slack.
 [Learn how to setup watches and policies in Xray](https://www.youtube.com/watch?v=88hwwMJsS58).

-# Support

-If you need help with this integration, please contact `partner_support@jfrog.com`

 # Types of Supported Notifications